TechJunkie is a BOX20 Media Company

-Let’s open this conversation by starting at the beginning: just what is a VPN, and why should you use one on my Fire Stick?
-Well, a VPN happens to be one of the best ways to protect your online life and your privacy.
-A VPN, or a Virtual Private Network, allows your computer, smartphone, or any other web-connected device to link to another server through a private tunnel secured on both ends of the connection.
+A VPN happens to be one of the best ways to protect your online life and your privacy.
+VPN stands for Virtual Private Network, and it allows your computer, smartphone, or any other web-connected device to link to another server through a private tunnel secured on both ends of the connection.

 Now, it should go without saying that this data isn’t completely anonymous.
 Depending on the VPN you choose, you may still be tracked by the VPN itself, which can complicate matters when attempting to browse anonymously.
 This is why it’s important to choose a great VPN service—you don’t want to just hide your internet traffic from ISPs and advertisers.
 You also want to ensure your VPN is safe and secure when browsing.